cyber2200/docker01/Readme.md

 Connect to Docker container:<br />
 docker exec -it <container_id> bash

-Password are in the compose file
+Password are in the compose file.

 Mysql:<br />
 mysql -uroot -p<br />